Rama I: Military leader

-After the campaign to subdue the lord of Fang in 1769, Thongduang was raised to Phraya Yommarat and in the next year became Chao Phraya Chakri – the Samuhanayok (chief minister of the northern provinces).
-Chakri commanded the Siamese troops in the wars against Burma and went on to subjugate Cambodia.
+After the campaign to subdue the lord of Fang in 1769, Thongduang was raised to Phraya Yommarat (equivalent Marquis). and in the next year became Chao Phraya Chakri (equivalent Duke) – the Samuhanayok (chief minister for the northern provinces).
+Duke Chakri commanded the Siamese troops in the wars against Burma and went on to subjugate Cambodia.
 His brother Bunma (who by that time held the title of Phraya Anuchit Raja), accompanied him in various campaigns.
 Chakri and his brother were sent to the north to Lan Na in 1774 to free the kingdom from Burmese rule with the help of Phraya Kawila, a prince from Lampang.
 In 1776, he conquered Khmer Pa Dong (around modern Surin).
 He was assigned the task of conquering Lao kingdoms in 1778 and all the three kingdoms (Vientiane, Luang Prabang, Champasak) fell to the Siamese in the same year.
-He was eventually raised to Somdet Chao Phraya Maha Kasatsuek, the first official to ever hold this rank.
+He was eventually raised to Somdet Chaophraya Maha Kasatsuek, the first vassal to ever hold this rank.

 Ascension as King

 In 1781, he went on the campaigns against Cambodia, only to return prematurely due to the instability of Thonburi.
 The rebellion of Phraya Sun had broken out and the rebels deposed King Taksin.
 Some sources report that Taksin was consigned to a monastery.
 After arriving in Thonburi in 1782, Chao Phraya defeated the Phraya Sun with his forces.
 Later sources widely reported that the general eventually executed the ousted Taksin, contradicting to some earlier sources.
 He then seized power and made himself King, establishing the Chakri dynasty, which continues to rule Thailand to this day.

 General Maha Kasatsuek crowned himself on 6 April 1782.
 Soon after, he decided to move the capital of Siam to the east bank of the Chao Phraya river for several reasons, including its better strategic location and a desire to promote his legitimacy by starting from a clean slate.
 He decided to name his new capital "Rattanakosin" ("Keeping place of the Emerald Buddha").
 Rama I also raised various members of his family to royalty.
-He appointed his brother Surasi (Anuchit Raja) or Maha Sura Singhanat as the "Front Palace" (conventional title of the viceroy and heir apparent) and his nephew Thong-In or Anurak Devesh as the "Rear Palace".
+He appointed his brother Surasi (Anuchit Raja) or Maha Sura Singhanat as the "Front Palace" (conventional title of the viceroy and heir presumptive) and his nephew Thong-In or Anurak Devesh as the "Rear Palace".

 The King had 42 children.
 Ten of these were born to Queen Amarinda, the others by various concubines.
 The Queen's children included Prince Isarasundhorn, later King Buddha Loetla Nabhalai (Rama II) (whom the King appointed as Front Palace after the death of Maha Sura Singhanat in 1803), Prince Maha Senanurak and Prince Maha Sakdi Polsep.